OgGhostJelly/ogj-ferium/README.md

     Your results may vary depending on your internet connection.

-    It downloads my modpack [Kupfur](https://github.com/theRookieCoder/Kupfur) with 79 mods in 15 seconds:
+    It downloads theRookieCoder's modpack [Kupfur](https://github.com/theRookieCoder/Kupfur) with 79 mods in 15 seconds:

     https://github.com/OgGhostJelly/ferium/assets/60034030/cfe2f0aa-3c10-41ca-b223-367925309ea9